-After the second fold, which creates a three-pulse orbit, the primary branch turns around and then terminates at $\gamma_c$.
+After the second fold, which creates a three-peaked orbit, the primary branch turns around and then terminates at $\gamma_c$.
 The mechanism of termination is that the solution becomes delocalized; the outer two pulses disappear towards $x=\pm \infty$ as $\gamma \to \gamma_c$.
-We find that all other branches of the snake, including the intertwined branch with an even number of pulses (not shown) never cross $\gamma_c$, but are split into separate pieces with solutions becoming delocalized as they approach $\gamma_c$.
-Finally, the second column of panel \textbf{c)} shows the continuation of the bi-modal orbit along path \textbf{c)}.
-The bi-modal orbit only exist for $\gamma>\gamma_c$ and as well as with the primary homoclinic orbit, this orbit gains an extra maximum after the undergoing a fold (see the insets), subsequently the branch terminates at $\gamma_c$.
+We find that all other branches of the snake, including the intertwined branch with an even number of pulses never cross $\gamma_c$, but are split into separate pieces with solutions becoming delocalized as they approach $\gamma_c$.
+The second portion of panel (c) shows the continuation of the two-pulse orbit which exists only for $\gamma>\gamma_c$.
+Note how both the primary and the two-pulse homoclinic orbit gain an extra small maximum after returning from their right-most fold, which also becomes delocalized as $\gamma \to \gamma_c$.